tathagata/myresume/README.md

 framework, microservices, a globally replicated object store, and a high-throughput/low-latency messaging system.
-As a member of scrum team, I have worked with global market operations to gather requirements through spec by examples, design and implement solutions to deliver fully tested code in a fast-paced environment.
+As a member of scrum team, I have worked with global market operations to gather requirements through spec by examples, designed and implemented solutions to deliver fully tested code in a fast-paced environment.
 I have worked on a high-performance trade matching, confirmation generation, and workflow management frameworks.
 Currently, I'm working on integration of a cloud based trade documentation technology.

-### 2011-2013 : Research Assistant, Dr. Mark Grechanik, University
-of Illinois, Chicago *
+### 2011-2013 : Research Assistant, Dr. Mark Grechanik, University of Illinois, Chicago

 _Application of information retrieval techniques for solving problems that lie at the intersection of data privacy and software traceability